 3.)
 The brain is not aware of alternative behaviors, emotions, or thoughts.

-With EMDR, we reach into the PIQ, pull out that threatening information, and then present it to the AIP for reprocessing.
+With EMDR, we reach into the PIQ, pull out that threatening information, and then present it to the AIP for reprocessing through bilateral stimulation.
 Why does this work?
 You have options you didn’t know about.

 It just so happens that the AIP is much more powerful than it thinks.
 While, at one point, the information placed the in PIQ was too much for the AIP to handle, it is no longer.
 While your AIP has grown up and become more adaptive and sophisticated, your PIQ has not.
 So, even though the AIP perceives a threat in the PIQ, this is only because the AIP’s intelligence gathering is out of date.
 Sure, this was a threat to you, but things have changed since then.

 Surprisingly, when EMDR re-presents the material to the AIP, the AIP processes it just like it processes everything else!
 Suddenly panic is not the only response available to passing a dark alley.
-Now, instead of re-experiencing trauma every time the PIQ is activated, the AIP resolves the trauma and we begin to respond more adaptively to that dark alley.
+Now, instead of re-experiencing trauma every time the PIQ is activated, the AIP resolves the trauma, clears the PIQ, and begins to respond more adaptively to that dark alley.
 This is the difference between a feeling of panic and street smarts: one is adaptive, and the other is not.

 If these concepts resonate with your experience, then EMDR might be right for you.
 Click here to setup your first session, or use the contact information on this site to reach Adam.